Forrest Place

 Forrest Place is a pedestrianised square located within the central business district of Perth, Western Australia.
 The street was created in 1923, and has a history of being a focal point for significant political meetings and demonstrations.

 Description

 Forrest Place connects Perth railway station on Wellington Street with the Murray Street Mall, outside the Carillon City shopping centre.
 It is 150 m long, and is paved and landscaped as a pedestrianised square, with seating, public artwork, and trees.
+The north end of the street features the Grow Your Own public artwork by James Angus (colloquially referred to as "The Cactus") as well as a stage sheltered by a glass and steel canopy.
 The eastern side of the street is lined by shops from the Forrest Chase shopping complex, while the historic General Post Office and Commonwealth Bank buildings are located to the west.
+The middle of Forrest Place features the Water Labyrinth interactive water feature, designed by Jeppe Hein.

-Forrest Place is used in many ways throughout the year, including cultural displays, children's activities and parades, and contains the City of Perth visitors centre.
+Forrest Place is used in many ways throughout the year, including cultural displays, markets, festivals, children's activities and parades, and contains the City of Perth visitors centre.